A Colorado woman was found dead in her shower and her young daughter identified her father as the alleged killer.

 But years later, he has yet to be charged and now her case is considered cold.

 On April 6, 2007, police in Frederick, Colorado, responded to a home for a suicide report, according to the Times-Call.
 When officers arrived, they found Jessica Rose Bejarano, 25, lying inside the shower with no pulse.
 She died from a chest wound.

 Her bother in law, Cimmeron Johns, called police and told them he found her body inside a home she shared with her husband, Daniel Berjarano, according to the Times-Call.
 The victim’s young children were also in the home crying.

 Johns died in February 2014 from a self-inflicted gunshot wound, according to the Times-Call.
 He shot himself as police surrounded his house as he was suspected of killing his wife and her mother.

 Johns was never named as a suspect in Jessica Bejarano’s killing.

 However, her 4-year-old daughter at the time told police that her father, Daniel, “shot her mother with a knife,” according to the Times-Call.

-Police questioned Daniel Bejarano and collected blood samples, but he has never been charged in connection to his wife’s death.
+Police questioned Daniel Bejarano and collected blood samples, but he has never been charged in connection with his wife’s death.

-He later told the Times-Call he hopes the case is solved because he can’t see his kids and is a person of interest.
+He later told the Times-Call he hopes the case is solved because he can’t see his kids and was considered a person of interest.

 The Colorado Bureau of Investigation said the case remains open, though it is listed as a cold case, according to KDVR.